 After lunch at the butcher’s you won’t have a big appetite, so we’ll have a lovely spread of Tuscan crostini for dinner.

 Today we will depart after breakfast, and drive to Siena, a UNESCO world heritage sight that exploded with art and architecture in the 13th century before the Black Death struck in 1348.
 Viktorija will provide history and an orientation to the city, and we'll visit Siena’s Gothic cathedral, Duomo of Santa Maria Asunta, where the beautiful mosaic floors will blow you away.
 Then we're off to Piazza del Campo where Siena's famous Palio di Siena horse race takes place.
 Enjoy time on your own to have lunch, shop, and explore Siena.

-We’ll convene tonight to learn more about the local grape sangiovese.
-Viktorija will lead a wine class, this one focused on some big wines like Super Tuscans and Brunello.
-A seasonal gourmet dinner will follow, prepared by Chef Mirella.
+Back at the villa this evening, enjoy a delicious dinner prepared for our group by Chef Mirella.
 Her menu is inspired by what's fresh and local, so you may see ingredients like pumpkin, porcini and zucchini flowers on the menu.
 Viktorija will demonstrate how the local specialties pair perfectly with the vino made from the grapes surrounding us.

 Meals: Breakfast, Dinner